One of the areas that I thought would give me problems were the replacement resin engine inlets.

 This product is intended for the autobody trade.
 It certainly works well for certain applications in modeling!

-The green putty works well for filling medium to small voids and depressions, but it doesn’t “feather” out, well.
-When the coat of putty is sanded very thin, it tends to break off at the thinnest sections and the epoxy putty is even worse to feather.
+The green putty works well for filling medium to small voids and depressions, but it doesn’t “feather” out well.
+When the coat of putty is sanded very thin, it tends to break off at the thinnest sections.
 I needed something very fine that would adhere strongly to styrene and this 3M stuff does that well:

-So now I have three grades of putty, very fine (3M acrylic putty), medium but non-structural (the Squadron Green I’ve been using), and strong and structural (Aves Apoxy Sculpt):
+So now I have three grades of putty, very fine (3M acrylic putty), medium but non-structural (the Squadron Green I’ve been using), and strong and structural (Aves Aepoxy Sculpt):

 So, now that I have the resin engine intakes in place, it’s time to fit them.
 As is evident, the plastic doesn’t quite match the resin:

 To start to fix that, I filed and sanded down the areas that are too high.
-Once done, I used the epoxy putty to bridge the gaps and to fill in sections of plastic that were below the edges of the resin:
+Once done, I used the epoxy putty to bridge the gaps and to fill in sections of plastic that were below the edges of the resin (and it does double duty by being adhesive):

 After the first application of epoxy putty and working it down, there were a few places that needed another application of the stuff: